So, you have one day in New York City and want to make the most of it?

 I’ll be honest: I’m hesitant to include the Financial District on this NYC in a day guide because adding these sights is really pushing the envelope of what you can see in New York City in a (realistic) day given everything else that is included here.

-However, if you wake up very, very early, manage your transportation carefully, and speed through a few sights (like perhaps not walking all the way across the Brooklyn Bridge and only going to the halfway point and turning around, or if you’re willing to not spend much time in Central Park), it technically can be done, and I know some visitors to New York may want to include these popular sights in Lower Manhattan.
+However, if you wake up very, very early, manage your transportation carefully, and speed through a few sights (like perhaps skipping DUMBO and heading right to the Brooklyn Bridge, or if you’re willing to not spend much time in Central Park), it technically can be done.

 So, my advice: if you hope to hit all of these locations, be prepared to move quickly and spend less time in other places.

-To walk by these five sights in Lower Manhattan, not including any time stopped at them, takes about 25-30 minutes, to give you an idea of the time commitment.
+To walk by these 5 attractions in Lower Manhattan, not including any time stopped at them, takes about 25-30 minutes, to give you an idea of the time commitment.

 I wouldn’t necessarily stick around to wait in line for a photo with it unless you really want one, but if you’re in the Financial District during your one day in New York, it’s worth a peek!